-As part of this transition, Redesmere became an RYA accredited Training Centre and was one of the first sailing clubs in the NW to link such formal training with a programme informal supported sailing sessions, 'Social Sailing.'
-To support this, a programme of providing Club Boats for use by those Members who did not have their own boat was introduced.
+As part of this transition, Redesmere became an RYA accredited Training Centre and was one of the first sailing clubs in the NW to link such formal training with a programme of informal supported sailing sessions, 'Social Sailing.'
+To support this, a programme to provide Club Boats for use by those Members who did not have their own boat was introduced.
 Investment in facilities for sailors of all ages and abilities continued steadily and by 2015 the Club Boat fleet was some 40 boats strong, a range of powerboats were available for Safety Cover and Training and the Club was accredited by RYA Sailability.
 The results of these programmes were impressive,

-- -Substantial increase in membership & in participation in all forms of sailing; the Club calendar was now 'full,' with sailing of one form or another taking place on the lake most days of the week from March through to December.
+- Substantial increase in membership & in participation in all forms of sailing; the Club calendar was now 'full,' with sailing of one form or another taking place on the lake most days of the week from March through to December.

-- -European and World/Olympic class sailors emerging from the Club's sailing development programme
+- European and World/Olympic class sailors emerging from the Club's sailing development programme

 With concerns growing from 2000 onwards about silting of the lake and the generally increasing tree cover around the lake, the Club began to consider relocation to another water.
 This potential for an imminent move to better water inhibited further development of the Redesmere site pending a firm decision, but after several years of uncertainty, in 2014, the Club concluded that it should stay at Redesmere and would invest in significant improvements to both the lake and ashore.